Skip to content

 Beyond LinkedIn: Data Privacy Laws Like GDPR and CCPA

 The legal exposure doesn’t stop with LinkedIn.
-The moment you scrape personal data—names, job titles, emails—you instantly become a data controller.
+The moment you scrape personal data, names, job titles, emails.
+You instantly become a data controller.
 This means you’re on the hook for complying with massive privacy regulations like Europe’s GDPR and California’s CCPA.

 Suddenly, you’re responsible for a whole new set of rules: